OCA/hr/hr_payslip_move_date/README.rst

 Create a payslip
 ----------------
-Go to: Human Resources -> Payroll -> Employe Payslip
+Go to: Human Resources -> Payroll -> Employee Payslip

 - Complete the payslip details
 - Go to 'Other information', 'Accounting' section and complete the field 'Force move date'.

- - Click on Generate Payslips

-The employees paid with the selected schedule are automatically selected.

- - Click on Generate

- - Confirm your payslips

- - Click on Close

-The payroll period is closed automatically and the next one is open.

 Known issues / Roadmap